flancer32/mage2_ext_bot_sess/README.md

 * **Bots Signatures**: All parts will be concatenated into one regex "/^alexa|^blitz\.io|...|yandex/i" to lookup for the bots.
 * **Bots Sessions Max Lifetime**: note, that Magento cron runs clean up job [every hour](./etc/crontab.xml).

+## Prevent the Sessions Creation
+This activity is independent of session storage (redis, db, files, ...) and available immediately after installation.
+Magento will not create new session if `User-Agent` HTTP header of the visitor will be filtered with `Bots Signatures` configuration option.